Work up a sweat in small spaces with this compact exercise equipment | CNN Underscored

 Make your entire workday an opportunity to perfect your balance and improve your posture on this balance ball chair.
 Choose from seven different colours to coordinate with your home office decor.
 When the working day is done, you can remove the exercise ball to stretch out or complete a yoga routine.

-FitDesk Under Desk Cycle ($189.99; amazon.ca)
+FitDesk Under-Desk Cycle ($189.99; amazon.ca)

 This cycle slides under your desk and is barely visible while you work.
 It helps to avoid aches and pains in the legs and feet from sitting idle for too long.
 The foot shifter allows you to change the resistance setting without having to stop typing for maximum productivity.